Reviews You Can Rely On

 Carry Style Pack

-The Yeti Hopper M20 Backpack is a top performer when it comes to insulation.
+The Yeti Hopper M20 Backpack is a top performer when it comes to insulation, scoring a perfect 10 in this testing metric.
 Ice retention was second to none.
-Temperatures below 40 degrees Fahrenheit lasted 3.6 days, and below-50-degree temps lasted four days, which was far above the other coolers.
+Temperatures below 40 degrees Fahrenheit lasted 3.6 days, and below-50-degree temps lasted four days, results that were far above the other coolers we tested.
 So you can be sure that this burly cooler will keep your food and beverages chilly for those longer excursions.

 We also found this cooler to be highly portable.
+In our portability testing, it took first place, with the RTIC Backpack 30 not far behind.
 With one set of padded, adjustable backpack straps and a removable chest strap (made to be clipped onto the daisy loops on either strap to customize the strap height), this cooler was comfortable to carry.
-It also has a padded back panel that is smooth and feels more like cloth than burly neoprene.
+It also features a smooth padded back panel that feels more like cloth than burly neoprene.
 In addition, you have two sturdy nylon handles at the top of the pack and one handle between the backpack straps and back area.
 These all come in handy for lifting the backpack.

 If insulation and carrying comfort are key for you, you can't beat this cooler.
 For anyone needing to carry a cooler to places far away from the parking lot, this one is ideal due to the many adjustable handles and straps.
 For how big and bulky this cooler can be—especially when it's fully loaded with goodies—it's well-designed to distribute the weight evenly.